mr9d/bootcamp-auth-demo/README.md

 }
 ```

-Returns new entity on success, or `401` status on invalid authentication.
+Returns new entity on success or `401` status on invalid authentication.

 ### DELETE /credits/:id

 Creates a credit by id.

-Returns deleted entity on success, or `401` status on invalid authentication.
+Returns deleted entity on success or `401` status on invalid authentication.

 ## Used technologies